At some point, every homeowner will need to get work done on their furnace. There’s no avoiding it.

 - The room temperature air is pulled through the ductwork into the filter before entering the furnace to get heated.
 Pay attention to the filter, while its main job is to protect the furnace, once clogged it can be a detriment.
 The majority of “no heat” calls are created from dirt.
 There’s a dirty little secret that you need to know about….
 Keep the filter clean.

-- The combustion gases go up the metal chimney vent to the roof or in high efficient models may be vented to the side/back of the home in white pvc pipes.
+- The combustion gases go up the metal chimney vent to the roof or in highly efficient models may be vented to the side/back of the home in white PVC pipes.
 The heating process creates some residual exhaust fumes that aren’t healthy to breathe in.
-Remember the combustion exhaust gases should not mix with the air in your home.
+Remember that combustion exhaust gases should not mix with the air in your home.
 This vent pipe takes the exhaust from the furnace and expels it from your home.
 It is very important the vent pipes are not obstructed.
 Sometimes a bird may nest in it, or it can be damaged by storms.
-If your furnace vents to the side of your home in pvc, make sure they are unobstructed, especially in the case of heavy snowfall.
+If your furnace vents to the side of your home in PVC, make sure they are unobstructed, especially in the case of heavy snowfall.

-If there is a problem with the sequence of operations, the furnace will typically try a few more times before it will lock out.
+If there is a problem with the sequence of operations, the furnace will typically try a few more times before it locks out.
 At this point, check your filter and as they say in IT, “Turn it off and then on again” by resetting the furnace.
-IF there is not a switch at the furnace, you can reset it at your electrical panel.
+If there is not a switch at the furnace, you can reset it on your electrical panel.
 If the problem continues, call Air-Rite.
 We are available 24/7.

 Air-Rite’s Furnace Service & Repairs